by Todd Walker

 Eat the Yard

 Every backyard lawn has weeds.
 Learning to safely identify wild edibles for nutrition and medicine is smart.
 Like every other skill mentioned above, wildcrafting can be done close to home.
 We place value on what we name.
 Before I knew the name of Mullein, it was just a weed growing along the fence row of our pasture.
-Now it’s a valued item in our herbal medicine kit.
+Now it’s a valued item with many uses.

 There are many resources available to help you identify wild edibles.
 One that I’ve found most helpful is The Forager’s Harvest by Samuel Thayer.
 Thayer didn’t just regurgitate what other authors wrote about, he spent years of actually Doing the Stuff in the field of wild edibles.